AudioKit/AudioKitSynthOne/README.md

 ## Code Usage

-You are free to:
+You are free to use this is code as follows:

-(1) Use this app as a learning tool.
+(1) Use this code as a learning tool.
-(2) Re-skin this app (completely change the graphics), modify the controls, and upload to the app store.
+(2) Re-skin this app (change the graphics), modify the controls, and upload to the app store.
 (3) Change the graphics, and include this as part of a bigger app you are building.
-(4) Contribute code back to this project and improve this code for other people
+(4) Contribute code back to this project and improve the code for other people

 If you use any code, it would be great if you gave this project some credit or a mention.
 The more love this code receives, the better we can make it for everyone.
 And, always give AudioKit a shout-out when you can! :)